Disable System Beep in Windows 7 | 8

 sc config beep start= disabled

 This will disable the beep.
-If you wish to only disable it temporarily till the next reboot, type the second line only.
+If you wish to only disable it temporarily till the next reboot, type the first line only.

-In Windows 7, you can also use the Device Manager to disable the beep.
+You can also use the Device Manager to disable the beep.
 To do so, click on Start > Computer.
-Right-click on computer and select the ‘Manage’ option.
+Right-click on Computer and select the ‘Manage’ option.

 Then, in the left pane of the Computer Management window, click on System Tools to expand it and choose ‘Device Manager’.